anayak7/Polynomials/README.md

 There are 3 methods total: add, evaluate, and multiply.

 # Add
-  simply adds two polynomials and returns the sum in a new linked list.
+  Simply adds two polynomials and returns the sum in a new linked list.
 # Evaluate
-  takes in a value and plugs into the polynomial and returns the value as a double.
+  Takes in a value and plugs into the polynomial and returns the value as a double.
 # Multiply
-  simply multiplies two polynomials and returns the product in a new linked list.
+  Simply multiplies two polynomials and returns the product in a new linked list.

+# To Run This Program
+  Polytest.java is the driver for Polynomial.java